AEW Forbidden Door lineup: The latest lineup for the next pay-per-view event - Pro Wrestling Dot Net

 -Zack Sabre Jr. vs. Orange Cassidy

-Powell’s POV: Jack Perry beat Dustin Rhodes in a ladder match qualifier on Wednesday’s Dynamite.
+Powell’s POV: Dante Martin beat Lee Moriarty in a ladder match qualifier on Saturday’s AEW Collision.
 Jeff Cobb issued an open challenge for an NJPW TV Title match, but it has not been acknowledged on AEW television.
 AEW pay-per-views cost $49.99 and are available on traditional pay-per-view television, TrillerTV.com, and other streaming platforms.
 I will be covering the show live and a same night audio review will be available for Dot Net Members (including our Patreon patrons).

 Be the first to comment